-Mental Health Research UK - PhD Competition 2022 is now closed
+Mental Health Research UK - PhD Competition 2023

 Mental Health Research UK makes research awards focusing on research into the causes of, or cures for mental illnesses by advertising opportunities in Research, on its website, and through its email list.
-Please note that the charity does not accept any requests for funding from individuals.
+Please note that the charity does not accept any requests for funding from individuals, including current PhD students.

-1. The John Grace QC Scholarship 2022 - New approaches to treating schizophrenia.
+1. The John Grace QC Scholarship 2023 – Early Intervention in psychosis.

 The full information about how to apply, please read the guidelines and complete the relevant form.

-Although only registered with the Charity Commission in 2008, Mental Health Research UK has already made twenty research awards; the first jointly funded by the University of Nottingham.
+Although only registered with the Charity Commission in 2008, Mental Health Research UK has already made twenty-nine research awards; the first jointly funded by the University of Nottingham.

 For any queries on the application process, please check our FAQ's if you cannot find an answer, please contact firstname.lastname@example.org